Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/index.md

 !!! note
     This package is currently [Julia](https://julialang.org/) only.
 If you want to take advantage of this benchmark collection in other programming languages, you can:
-    - generate any desired system in Julia and save the matrices in a format of your choosing (see [JuliaIO](https://github.com/JuliaIO)),
+    - Generate any desired system in Julia and save the matrices in a format of your choosing (see [JuliaIO](https://github.com/JuliaIO)),
-    - generate MAT-files for any default parameter set, using our [Command-Line Interface](https://github.com/Algopaul/PortHamiltonianBenchmarkSystemsCLI.jl).
+    - Generate MAT-files for any default parameter set, using our [Command-Line Interface](https://github.com/Algopaul/PortHamiltonianBenchmarkSystemsCLI.jl).

 ## Installation and Usage